jsxstyle/jsxstyle/README.md

 2. `paddingH` and `paddingV`
 3. `paddingTop`, `paddingRight`, `paddingBottom`, and `paddingLeft`

-Note that pseudo-prefixed properties (for example, `hoverPaddingH`) are not supported at this time.
+Note that pseudo-prefixed properties (for example, `hoverPaddingH`) are not fully supported at this time.

 <br>